 You might think that parrots have the edge in terms of birds learning to speak the human language, but ravens actually have a better chance of speaking back to you.
 That’s because they are actually easier to train to mimic voices and even coughs.
 Weirdly enough, Edgar Allan Poe – author of classic poem ‘The Raven’ – initially intended the eponymous bird to be a parrot.
 ‘Quoth the parrot, ‘Polly want a cracker’’ doesn’t really have the same ring to it – what do you think?

-Do you have any amazing facts that you’d like to share with us?
-To get featured, write them down in the comments section below!
+Do you know any amazing facts?
+Share them in the comments below!